Shard-Labs/PoLido-docs/docs/guides/node-operators.md

    After that, click on the `stake` button and confirm the transaction in the MetaMask.

    That's it, voilà!
-You have officially registered one of the Lido for Polygon Operators!
+You have officially registered one of theLido on Polygon Operators!

 ### Pre-staked (existing) Validator
 If you're joining with a pre-staked one, you should interact with `joinOperator` function in NodeOperatorRegistry